Ben Elton: Television

 The Ben Elton Show (1998) followed a format similar to The Man from Auntie and featured Ronnie Corbett, a comedian of the old guard that the "alternative comedians" of the 1980s were the direct alternative to, as a regular guest.
 It was Elton's last high-profile network programme in the UK as a stand-up comedian.

 Elton wrote the six-part sitcom Blessed, starring Ardal O'Hanlon as a record producer, first broadcast on BBC1 in 2005.
 No further series was commissioned.

 In April 2007, Get a Grip, a new show, began on ITV1.
 Featuring comic sketches similar to those on The Ben Elton Show and staged studio discussion between Elton and 23-year-old Alexa Chung, the show's aim was to "contrast Elton's middle-aged viewpoint with Chung's younger perspective" (although Elton was responsible for the scripts).

-In Third Way Magazine, Elton accused the BBC of allowing jokes about vicars but not imams.
+In 2008, Elton accused the BBC of allowing jokes about vicars but not imams.
 "And I believe that part of it is due to the genuine fear that the authorities and the communities have about provoking the radical elements of Islam".

 On 10 October 2010, Elton headlined the first episode of Dave's One Night Stand.

 Elton worked on Ben Elton Live From Planet Earth, a live one-hour comedy show which debuted on 8 February 2011 on the Nine Network in Australia.
 Live from Planet Earth was axed by the Nine Network on Wednesday 23 February 2011 after three episodes, despite having six commissioned.
 The show's final airing rated 200,000 viewers.

+In 2012, The Wright Way, a new sitcom for BBC1 was commissioned, written and produced by Elton and starring David Haig.
+Filming for a full six-part series of the sitcom (earlier titled Slings and Arrows) was completed in late February 2013.
+It debuted in April 2013 to negative reviews.

 In 2016 Elton wrote the sitcom Upstart Crow, parodying the writing and family life of William Shakespeare, and starring David Mitchell as Shakespeare.
 This programme ran for a second series in 2017, and a third series in 2018.
+A Christmas Special was aired on 21 December 2020.